 LINK BETWEEN PCOS AND THIS SATIETY HORMONE – LEPTIN

 PCOS is characterized by chronic anovulation, hyper-androgenemia, insulin resistance and a high incidence of obesity.
 These features are often linked to leptin and its receptor.
 Leptin, the product from the obesity gene (ob gene), correlates positively with BMI but also has variation during the menstrual cycle.
 Leptin levels peak in the luteal phase of the cycle, correlating with maximum progesterone.
 These changes suggest a direct physiological role for leptin in regulating ovarian function.
-Disruption of such an effect could play a role in menstrual irregularities generally observed in both obese and under-nourished women and may offer a pathophysiological mechanism in women with PCOS.
+Disruption of such an effect could play a role in menstrual irregularities generally observed in both obese and under-nourished women and may offer a pathophysiological mechanism in women with how satiety hormone leptin is linked to PCOS

 HOW TO MANAGE PCOS BY CONTROLLING LEPTIN?